🔼The name Karkor: Summary

 The name Karkor is identical (with a small difference in the much later added Masoretic vowel symbols) to the word קרקר (qarqar), which is used in Numbers 24:17 to describe the fate of the sons of Sheth: complete destruction.

-To a Hebrew audience, the name Karkor would mean He Will Tear Down, but because Karkor was probably far to the east of the Jordan, scholars appear to prefer to relate this name to Arabic.
+To a Hebrew audience, the name Karkor would mean Pounded Down, but because Karkor was probably far to the east of the Jordan, scholars appear to prefer to relate this name to Arabic.
 Jones' Dictionary of Old Testament Proper Names doesn't directly offer an interpretation of this name but refers to an Arabic word that is also a doubling of a core-word.
 And that Arabic word means Soft And Level Ground.
 NOBSE Study Bible Name List appears to agree with Jones and reads Even Ground.
 BDB Theological Dictionary doesn't translate the name Karkor.